 Next, familiarize yourself with the Enneagram Personality Profile.
 You must go beyond just knowing your personality type, tri-type, and instinctual stack.
 Learn about the different triads and dynamic variations.
 Dig into the fears and motivators that are a part of your psyche.
 This system can yield important insights if you know enough to recognize them.
 The more you know, the better.

-If this is your first venture into symbolism, pick one from outside your religion.
+If this is your first venture into symbolism, pick one outside your religion.
 It’s best to avoid encountering any idea that will trigger your fight, flight, or freeze reaction, which causes the mental condition of cognitive dissonance.
 If this happens, your research session is over.
 For this reason, choose a neutral symbol or topic.

 Use Emotional Checks